beca-g/CV/README.md

 </div>

 ## Background & Motivation

 I am a passionate, highly driven software developer and a recent graduate of Makers Academy.
-With a wealth of experience in high-pressure environments, the fashion industry gave me a creative platform where my ideas could flourish and programming was the epicentre of that domain.
+With a wealth of experience in high-pressure environments, the fashion industry gave me a creative platform where I could develop projects and my ideas could flourish and programming is the epicentre of that domain.
 Keen to utilise my skills in a more challenging way I decided to pursue coding and a path of life long learning.
 Now applying my keen work ethic obtained in my previous life to the exciting world of tech, where everything can change because of a line of code.

 ## Projects